More from Metadata

 - etc.

-Each version should have a unique and descriptive version title to ensure clear differentiation on streaming platforms.
+Each alternative version must have a unique and descriptive version title to ensure clear differentiation on streaming platforms.

-You can release multiple versions of a track within the same album or EP.
-This is common for releases that include remixes, live versions, or instrumentals.
+It's fine to release multiple versions of a track within the same album or EP, which is common for releases that include remixes, live versions, or instrumentals.
 If you prefer, you can also release each version individually at different times (e.g., release a remix or live version after the original track).
-Just make sure that the version label is clearly indicated on each release and artworks to prevent mix-ups.
+Just make sure that the version label is clearly specified in the title and on the artwork to prevent mix-ups.

 When you distribute different versions of a track, the version info will appear alongside the track title.
 For example: Song Title (Acoustic Version)